-Bill and Ann will next be in the USA, based in Pasadena CA, in 2018.
+Bill and Ann will next be in the USA, based in Pasadena, California, in 2018.
 Email them to extend an invitation to visit your congregation or organization.

 About Bill and Ann Moore’s ministry